-As far as registration in bad faith is concerned, given the reputation of the Complainant's trademark in its field of business and the fact that the disputed domain name fully incorporates this trademark, it is clear that, at the time of the registration of the disputed domain name, the Respondent was well aware of the Complainant's trademark.
-The registration as domain name of a third party's well-known trademark with full knowledge of the fact that the rights over this trademark belong to a third party amounts to registration in bad faith.
+As far as registration in bad faith is concerned, given the reputation of the Complainant's trademark in the field of online banking / finance and the fact that the disputed domain name fully incorporates this trademark, it is rather clear that, at the time of the registration of the disputed domain name, the Respondent was well aware of the Complainant's trademark.
+The registration as domain name of a third party's well-known trademark with full knowledge of the fact that the rights over this trademark belong to a third-party amounts to registration in bad faith.

-With respect to use in bad faith, the disputed domain name resolves to a parking website with commercial links in French language, through which the Respondent is attempting to have commercial gain.
-For this Panel, such misleading behaviour clearly amounts to use in bad faith.
-At the same time, the Complainant is quite active in the Gulf region, especially in the United Arab Emirates (where the Respondent is also located), a fact proven by the website "lesaffre.ae", as well as by a simple Google search of the words "lesaffre gulf".
+With respect to use in bad faith, the disputed domain name resolves to a website that seems to be used for phishing attack.
+For this Panel, such behaviour combined to the well-known character of the Complainant's trademark clearly amounts to use in bad faith.
+At the same time, the Respondent seems to be based in Europe, where the Complainant is active and known.
 Therefore, it is impossible for this Panel to conceive any plausible active use of the disputed domain name by the Complainant that would be legitimate.